Jacksonville Civic Council: Membership

-The membership consists of over 90 CEOs, presidents, and their local equivalents from leading organizations in Jacksonville, all of whom demonstrate a strong record of civic contribution.
+The membership consists of 95 CEOs, presidents, and their local equivalents from leading organizations in Jacksonville, all of whom demonstrate a strong record of civic contribution.
 The membership includes business leaders, representatives from hospitals, universities, and non-profit organizations.
 It provides access to exclusive events that facilitate valuable and thoughtful input from organizational leaders, aimed at contributing to Jacksonville's growth and development as a world-class city.

 The organization conducts interdisciplinary and unbiased research on a wide range of public policy issues, advocating for economic growth and an improved quality of life in Jacksonville.
 JCC is known for taking bold and sometimes unpopular positions on public policy, doing so in a non-partisan manner.